yuyangyou/Adaptive-Video-Distillation/README.md

 ## Acknowledgments

 Our implementation is largely based on the [Causvid](https://github.com/tianweiy/CausVid) and [Wan](https://github.com/Wan-Video/Wan2.1) model suite.
+Thanks a lot!